 There may be the odd client who gets slightly confused if you change the domain name.
 However, because you need to keep the home page in place for at least 6 months, and all required internal pages will be redirected automatically when links are clicked or followed, it should be a minor issue.

-The Mechanics of Domain Name Change
+What are the Mechanics of a Domain Name change?

-The new Domain must be selected, and this could be an opportunity to select a better fit to your brand.
+The new Domain must be selected, and this could be an opportunity to select a better fit for your brand.
 Businesses evolve over time, so the domain name that suited the start-up business might now bear little relevance to what you now do.
 Alternatively, that aspect may be fine and you will just want to use a visually similar domain name to minimise confusion.

 - Navigation structure